OSDeploy/GitBook/drivers/family-driver-automation/dell-family-pack-downloader.md

 ## Extracted Drivers

 Compressed Drivers are usually about 50% smaller than uncompressed.
 When all the Family Packs are extracted, 160.51 GB of space is consumed.
+Comparing the Extracted Driver size to Model Packs, we are able to include Windows 7 x86 and x64 in the same footprint as just Windows 10 x64.

 | **Extracted Family Packs** | **160.51 GB** |
 | :--- | :--- |